Nonstandard calculus: Motivation

 Discarding the "error term" is accomplished by an application of the standard part function.
 Dispensing with infinitesimal error terms was historically considered paradoxical by some writers, most notably George Berkeley.

 Once the hyperreal number system (an infinitesimal-enriched continuum) is in place, one has successfully incorporated a large part of the technical difficulties at the foundational level.
 Thus, the epsilon, delta techniques that some believe to be the essence of analysis can be implemented once and for all at the foundational level, and the students needn't be "dressed to perform multiple-quantifier logical stunts on pretense of being taught infinitesimal calculus", to quote a recent study.
-More specifically, the basic concepts of calculus such as continuity, derivative, and integral can be defined using infinitesimals without reference to epsilon, delta (see next section).
+More specifically, the basic concepts of calculus such as continuity, derivative, and integral can be defined using infinitesimals without reference to epsilon, delta.

 Keisler's textbook

 Keisler's Elementary Calculus: An Infinitesimal Approach defines continuity on page 125 in terms of infinitesimals, to the exclusion of epsilon, delta methods.

 The derivative is defined on page 45 using infinitesimals rather than an epsilon-delta approach.

 The integral is defined on page 183 in terms of infinitesimals.

 Epsilon, delta definitions are introduced on page 282.